bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 ---

-#### Dependency injection is a principle that helps to decrease "Coupling" and increase "Cohesion".
+#### Dependency injection is a coding pattern that can help you write loosely-coupled, highly-cohesive code.

 Coupling and cohesion basically characterize how tough the components are tied together.